 The Hamilton Forest

-The importance of forests can’t be underestimated.
-All living things depend on the health and wellness of trees for survival: from the air, we breathe to the books we read, and the houses we build.
+The importance of forests can’t be understated.
+Much of the world depends on the health and wellness of forests for survival: from the air we breathe to the food we eat and the houses we build.
 Beyond what we can see, forests offer watershed protection, prevent soil erosion and even combat climate change.
-With that in mind, although woods permeate every facet of life on earth, they are slowly diminishing and disappearing.
-Luckily, Hamilton is home to a unique forest system that offers lots to see, discover and admire.
+Forests are crucial ecosystems deserving of respect for their importance.
+Hamilton is home to a number of forests with lots to see, discover and admire.
 Included here is more information about Hamilton’s forests and fun facts about forests to keep an eye out for throughout the year.

 Pictured: McMaster Forest, Hamilton ON